lidofinance/docs/docs/guides/oracle-operator-manual.md

 ### Phase 3.
 Submitting a report extra data

-This step is required for `AccountingOracle`, because all rewards for modules are distributed in this phase.
+This step is required for `AccountingOracle`, involving reward distribution for staking modules on this phase.

 ```mermaid
 graph LR;